Photo by Brett Sayles

-From September to October, crowds will pack beer halls and streets to celebrate Oktoberfest in Germany.
+From September to October, crowds pack beer halls and streets to celebrate Oktoberfest in Germany.
 Thankfully, you don’t have to go on an international trip to partake in this Bavarian tradition.
 Portland Oktoberfests are plentiful and offer a variety of activities for all ages.

 Grab your Lederhosen and be transported straight to Munich without leaving the Portland area.